Skip to main content

 • executes allowed tool calls during troubleshooting runs.

-Workload clusters do not need public inbound access.
+Connected Kubernetes clusters do not need public inbound access.

 Validation

-• the management console loads from https://console.acornops.dev/,
+• the management console loads from your console host, such as https://console.example.com/,

 • OIDC login returns to the expected callback route,